StefanAna-Maria/MO_Robot/README.md

 - Display eye animations using the LED matrix.
 - Be controlled via a controller or remote, allowing for interactive operation.

-### Additionally, MO will be programmed to interact with another robot, F.O.C.A., in two unique ways:
+### Additionally, MO will be programmed to interact with another robot, F.O.C.A.:

-- Series intro song??
 - Dialogue Mode: MO will engage in conversations with F.O.C.A.

 </details>